sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  Winch A winding device, usually geared and equipped with a ratchet Windlass A winding device, usually consisting of a spool with double crank handles, a set of pulleys, and hooks, but not normally equipped with a ratcheting device.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 13

-* * * * *